Devni Mori: Coins

+Statues of Buddha

+Excavations at the Devni Mori Mahastupa yielded 26 terracotta Buddha statues and structural fragments.
+These figures were originally placed in decorative niches on the stupa's second tier and later sealed within its inner core masonry.
+The statues depict the seated Buddha in the padmāsana posture and the dhyānamudrā hand gesture, featuring meditative, downcast eyes and lotus thrones.
+The figures wear an uttariya monastic robe covering both shoulders, characterized by symmetrical drapery folds across the torso and legs.
+Stylistically, the sculptures reflect a synthesis of Gandharan artistic conventions adapted to regional Western Indian traditions.
+The remains are located in the Shamlaji Museum and Baroda Museum & Picture Gallery.

 Dates and influences

 Stone Relic Casket recovered from Devni Mori, in the name of the Western Satraps king Rudrasena.

 Three relics caskets were retrieved from the stupa.
 One of these caskets bears an inscription that mentions a date: the 127th year in the reign of Western Satrap ruler Rudrasena:

 "In the year 127 of the Kathika kings, when king Rudrasena was ruling, the erection of this stupa, which was banner of this earth, was done.
 It was the 5th day of Bhadrapada."